 The coordinating posters and bulletin board sets from this collection are a great way to beautify your room on a budget.
 Take a look at how I used some of these posters all around my room to create a clean, colorful, and cohesive look.

-Adding the accents
+7. Adding the Finishing Touches

 Flamingos, palm trees, and pineapples- oh, my!
 The accents that go with this collection are everything!
 I scattered these decorative pieces throughout my classroom to complete the look.